cruzz77/Med_Tech_Revolution/README.md

 💬 (Upcoming) Chat with doctors in real-time

+🧑‍⚕️ Doctor Dashboard

+Doctors get a clean and organized view of their daily workflow:

+📅 Manage all patient appointments

+⏳ See pending, ongoing, and completed visits

+🗂 Access patient records in one click

+📝 Update profile, qualifications, and availability

+🔄 View real-time appointment updates

 ## 👥 Authors
 - **Aditya Chopra** – @cruzz77
 - **Soham Goel** – @goelsoham